Our staff will respond to your query promptly and provide detailed information to your questions.

 - International flight tickets, meals other than described, alcoholic beverages and soft drinks, travel insurance, visas, gratuities and any items of personal nature.

 Arrival at Rovaniemi airport and transfer to your hotel (approx. 1 hour).
-Families will enjoy the private self-catering apartments, sleeps 6 (4 adults and 2 children) newly built in 2012.
+Families will enjoy the private self-catering apartments, sleeps 6 (4 adults and 2 children).
 With your own sauna, lounge with log fire and kitchen in these semi-detached wooden houses, you have a great spot to relax with your family.

 Upon arrival at the hotel you will be shown your accommodation and hotel services.